chungheng/e6092/recitation_5.md

 ### GPU resource allocation ###

-To start a GPU program, we need to first go through 3 steps: i) initialize a cuda driver;
+To start a GPU program, we usually need to go through 3 steps: i) initialize a cuda driver;
 ii) specify a GPU device to the driver; iii) create a context on the device.
 However, we are lazy, and `PyCUDA` knows _that_. `PyCUDA` allows us to achieve the three steps in one
 line: